mafif21/dietin-app/server/README.md

 ## How to Install

 1. git clone github repo
-2. Jalankan `npm install` untuk menginstal dependensi.
+2. run `npm install` to install all depedencies
-3. Konfigurasikan file `.env` dengan detail database Anda.
+3. Configure file `.env` to detail database
+4. Set your database in firestore
-4. Jalankan `npm start` untuk memulai server.
+5. Jalankan `npm run start` untuk memulai server.